p2p-today/p2p-project/docs/python/tutorial/chord.rst

 Chord Socket
 ~~~~~~~~~~~~

-This is an extension of the :py:class:`~py2p.mesh.mesh_socket` which chordronizes a common :py:class:`dict`.
+This is an extension of the :doc:`mesh_socket <./mesh>` which chordronizes a common :py:class:`dict`.
 It works by providing an extra handler to store data.
 This does not expose the entire :py:class:`dict` API, but it exposes a substantial subset, and we're working to expose more.

 .. note::

-    This is a fairly inefficient architecture for write intensive applications.
-For cases where the majority of access is reading, or for small networks, this is ideal.
-For larger networks where a significant portion of your operations are writing values, you should wait for the chord socket to come into beta.
+    This is a fairly inefficient architecture for read intensive applications.
+For large databases which are infrequently changed, this is ideal.
+For smaller networks where there is significant access required, you should use the :doc:`sync <./sync>` socket.

 Basic Usage
 -----------